 When you arrive back into Ireland you must:

 - Complete a Passenger Locator Form.

-- Self-isolate (stay in your room) for 14 days.
-You can stop self-isolating once you get a negative PCR test, taken no less than 5 days after arrival.
+- Quarantine in your home for 14 days.
+You can stop home quarantine once you get a negative RT- PCR test, taken no less than 5 days after arrival.
 Stricter advice applies for people arriving back from certain countries, you may have to quarantine at a hotel.

 Read more about travelling to Ireland during COVID-19.